We have information you must know before you buy the Navigator.

 The front and rear were clearly designed in Lincoln's retro-style brand theme.
 The eye is immediately drawn to the big, intricate grille in front.
 Its horizontal and vertical lines are supposed to inspire thoughts of Lincoln's Star logo, and the high-intensity beam headlights on either side add a jeweled, classy look.
 A second, thinner grille below the bumper replicates the bigger one above, flanked in this case by the fog lights.

-The taillights could be lifted from Lincoln's MKZ sedan.
+The taillights look as if they were lifted from last year's (and since re-styed) MKZ sedan.
 They're shaped like wings that cut into the liftgate and wrap around the rear corners, with chrome edging and a hard contrast between the red and white sections.

-The details seem to be an attempt to spice up an otherwise staid look, as if Lincoln is trying to out-bling popular competitors like the Cadillac Escalade.
+The details seem to be an attempt to spice up an otherwise staid look, as if Lincoln is trying to out-bling the Cadillac Escalade.
 The optional chrome hood accent is basically a thick piece of chrome tacked on the end of the hood above the grille.
-We'd call it hideous, and find the Navigator much more attractive without it.
-We don't care much for the shiny steel plates at the bottom of the doors, either, but you might.
-Look at both options.
+We'd find the Navigator more attractive without it, but it harkens back to Lincoln heritage.

 Two exterior features have definite benefits.
-The outside mirrors are large, with repeating turn signals along the bottom edge and approach lamps underneath.
+The outside mirrors are large, with . integrated spotter mirrors to help cover the usual blind spots.
+They also feature repeating turn signals along the bottom edge and approach lamps underneath.
 The lamps light when the doors are unlocked with the remote key fob, and cast a nice circle of visibility around the doors.
 More than that, the big mirrors retract against the windows with the touch of a button.
-You'll appreciate this convenience when you pull a vehicle as large as the Navigator into a garage.
+That's handy when parking in tight spaces or for curbside parking.

-This Navigator also retains its trademark retractable running boards.
-When the doors open, these drop and extend about five inches, creating a step that makes climbing in and out easier.
+The Navigator retains its trademark retractable running boards.
+When the doors open, the running boards drop and extend, creating a step that makes climbing in and out easier.
 They are artfully integrated into the overall exterior design, and are almost impossible to detect when the doors are closed.

-Either way, if you like the retro design you won't be disappointed with the finish.
-Particularly with the lighter Anigre wood trim, the square-ish shapes and flat switch clusters inside the Navigator generate a kind of post-modern, Scandinavian feel (furniture, not cars).
 The leather is thick and soft.
 The plastics, with some retro-looking graining, are nice to the touch.
-There's a mix of satin-nickel and chrome peppered throughout the cabin, and nothing looks overtly cheap, as it does in some other recent products from Lincoln's parent Ford Motor Co.
+There's a mix of satin-nickel and chrome peppered throughout the cabin, and nothing looks cheap.
 The only real gripe in our test vehicle was the seam where the wood panel for the center stack blended down into the wood on the center console.
 It felt more like a bump.